AutoComplete1/sidewinder-x4-pro/README.md

 FR_net_wifi_countrycode='MyCountyCode'
 ```
 Now save the changes and rename the file to `armbian_first_run.txt`
-Go to the folder `dtb\rockchip` and replace the file `rk3328-roc-cc.dtb` (**Note**: Be sure to use the **.dtb** file and not the .dts file unless you know what you are doing) with the one from this repo.
+Go to the folder `dtb\rockchip` and replace the file `rk3328-roc-cc.dtb` with the one from this repo (**Note**: Be sure to use the **.dtb** file and not the .dts file unless you know what you are doing).

 Now your printer is ready to start for the first time.
 Install the EMMC and start the printer.
-Then wait a little and check via your router which IP address the printer has been assigned.
+Then wait a little and check via your router which IP address the printer has.

 ## Configuration